eruizdechavez/grunt-string-replace/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+0.2.3
+  - Removed dependency with grunt-lib-contrib due to deprecation of "options" method in favor of Grunt's "options" util.
+  - Updated grunt-contrib-jshint version in package.json to 0.3.0
+  - Updated grunt-contrib-watch version in package.json to 0.3.1
+  - Updated grunt version in package.json to 0.4.1
+  - Added Node.js v0.10 to Travis CI config file

 0.2.2
   - Added support to be used as npm module.
 Contributed by [thanpolas](https://github.com/thanpolas).